 Dogs love to run and do not always watch where they are going.
 A dog running at full speed, as dogs like to do, can sometimes run them directly into barbed wire.
 Typical fencing is easy to bet out of, but the pointy aspect of barbed wire makes it difficult to remove without tearing at the skin and doing considerable damage.
 Should your dog become entangled in the barbed wire, this is what you need to have on hand to assist your dog without causing additional damage.

 Treating your Dog

-Clean the wound ensuring that you remove any large pieces of debris.
+Clean the wound, ensuring that you remove any large pieces of debris.
 To ensure that you properly clean the wound and that you minimize the risk of infection, use saline solution during the cleaning.
-Should you have any wounds that are bleeding excessively you need to wrap the wound with gauze and apply pressure to stop the bleeding as much as possible.
-It is recommended that you apply pressure for at least five minutes and change gauze pads accordingly.
+Should you have any wounds that are bleeding excessively, you need to wrap the wound with gauze and apply pressure to stop the bleeding as much as possible.
+You should apply pressure for at least five minutes and change gauze pads accordingly.

-This blog post is purely ment to be helpful advice. as we are not vets and this info is not intended, in any way, to take the place of the advice from your Vet.
-If you have concerns please contact your vet or Vetfone
+This blog post is purely meant to be helpful advice. as we are not vets, and this info is not intended, in any way, to take the place of the advice from your Vet.
+If you have concerns, please contact your Vet or Vetfone